CLUBB DENTAL - Gentle & Friendly, Cosmetic & Family Dentistry

 Extras cover can help you budget for that, and ideally reduce your out-of-pocket expenses.

-In other words, the trick is to pay less in premiums than you get back in benefits.
 If you're just going to use it once or twice a year when you visit the dentist, save your money and just pay for it directly.

 THE OTHER OPTION TO HEALTH INSURANCE